 The letters about the re-programming of the DME control unit say that Porsche has agreed with the KBA to contact all owners of affected vehicles.
 The letter does not confirm whether the DME control software update is compulsory.
 As such, if you own a Porsche Macan and are invited for a recall in the UK, it is your choice as to whether you engage with the recall or not.

 But one of the most important things to note is that, if the DME control software update causes any problems to your vehicle afterward, joining our legal action is the way forward for compensation.

-Call us now from a landline or mobile free on 0800 634 7575 or contact us online using any of the forms provided within our website.
+Contact us online or use any of the forms provided within our website.

 If you are looking for representation for emissions problems related to Fiat, Jaguar Land Rover, Mercedes, Nissan Renault, Porsche and many others you can go to the following advice pages to find out more: